aaronbnb/demo/README.md

 ## UI Patterns and Code Explainers

 ### 1. Display Clear Instructions and Helper Text
 Accessibility is about anticipating users' actions and behavior on your website.
 The _do_ form displays the additional instructions for the input.
-The  This helper text rather than compelling the user to hover over the tooltip.
+This helper text doesn't compel the user to another action--hovering over the tooltip.
 Also, worth mentioning that the hover effect doesn't exist on mobile.
 The _don't_ form presents browser compatibility issues.

 The _do_ form also features a clear call to action--the button clearly the states the action initiated by submitting the form, while the _don't_ form provides a nebulous description, i.e. Submit or Enter.